eBay/TrustFabric/Tokens.md

 ## Tokens for Fabric of Trusted Applications

-TrustFabric implements three tokens for fabric layer:
+TrustFabric implements three kinds of tokens for fabric layer:

 1. Bootstrap token (a.k.a.
-Referral tokens)
+Referral token)
 1. Access token
-1. Refresh tokens
+1. Refresh token

 **Note**:While tokens establish the client identity, specification supports X.509 certificates for TLS termination and network identity of server.
 Specification also supports *derived* authentication credentials e.g. Kerberos tokens for client authentication.
 Derived authentication credentials are obtained by using the  access tokens.